mranisz/fmdummy/README.md

 The FMDummy text indexes require:
 - C++11 ready compiler such as g++ version 4.7 or higher
 - a 64-bit operating system
+- text size is limited to (FMDummy2 limitations are the worst cases for incompressible text, usually they are not so strong):
+    - 4GB for FMDummy1(hash), FMDummy3(hash) and FMDummyWT(hash)
+    - 0.8GB for FMDummy2(hash) with SCBO schema and 3 bitsPerChar
+    - 1.2GB for FMDummy2(hash) with SCBO schema and 4 bitsPerChar
+    - 1.1GB for FMDummy2(hash) with CB schema and 3 bitsPerChar
+    - 1.5GB for FMDummy2(hash) with CB schema and 4 bitsPerChar

 ##Installation
 To download and build the library use the following commands: